Delia-1/playlist-manager/README.md

 -Rate-limiting with express-rate-limit to prevent Anthropic API over-use.

--CORS & dotenv for security and environment configuration.
+-Dotenv for security and environment configuration.

   Frontend (React + TypeScript + Vite)

 -TypeScript for better type safety and scalability.

 -React hooks:
   useState & useEffect for state management. useRef for smooth scrolling to the generated playlist. useContext for Dark Mode management.

 -Apollo Client cache to optimize GraphQL API calls.
 -React Spinner for improved user feedback.